-Davison’s time in Doctor Who can be summed up as the “almost impossible challenge”.
-He was brought in to fill the massive shoes of outgoing Doctor – Tom Baker and present a new fresh portrayal of the Doctor.
+Davison’s time in Doctor Who, can be summed up as the “impossible challenge”.
+Davison was brought in, to fill the massive shoes of outgoing Fourth Doctor; Tom Baker.
+To also present, a new fresh portrayal of the Doctor.
 He was also the then youngest actor cast – at only 30 years old.

-It was the excellent career definer – Earthshock – 1982, featuring the Cybermen – that finally nailed Davison’s much more accessibly human take on the Fifth Doctor.
-A world away from Tom Baker’s “olympian” alien detachment.
+It was however, the excellent career-definer – Earthshock – 1982; featuring the Cybermen – that finally nailed Davison’s much more accessibly ‘human’take on the Fifth Doctor.
+A world away from Tom Baker’s “olympian” – alien detachment.

-Turlough was character assassinated by his turn in The Black Guardian Trilogy and after that, no one fully trusted him again.
-Only Nyssa, came across as really thoughtful and likeable.
+Turlough was character assassinated, by his turn in The Black Guardian Trilogy and after that, no one fully trusted him again.
+Only Nyssa, came across as thoughtful and likeable.

-Davison also had the privilege of being the Doctor in charge for the 20th anniversary special; Five Doctor’s – 20th Anniversary Special.
-A one time only, enjoyable feature length romp through the entire back catalogue of Who.
+Davison, also had the privilege of being the Doctor in charge for the 20th anniversary special; Five Doctor’s – 20th Anniversary Special.
+A one-time only, feature-length romp through the entire back catalogue of 30 years of Doctor Who.

-If his fight against the Cybermen was career defining, then his showing against the Daleks was flat, in Resurrection of the Daleks – 1984.
-It was contrived and offered no new continuation to either the Doctor or the Dalek’s story, since their previous outing in Tom Baker’s Destiny Of The Daleks – 1979.
+If his fight against the Cybermen, was career defining.
+Then his showing against the Daleks was considerably flatter, in Resurrection of the Daleks – 1984.
+It was contrived and offered no new continuation – to either the Doctor or the Dalek’s story (since their previous outing in Tom Baker’s Destiny Of The Daleks – 1979).

 The continual re-introduction of The Master, was at times annoying.
-His overuse was compounded by the productions team insistence on dressing him up as other characters; for a third-act shock reveal!
+Overuse of the character, was compounded by the production team’s insistence, on dressing him up as other characters; for a third-act shock (but very obvious) reveal!

-Which wasn’t shocking, as we could tell it was him all along.
-He did partially redeem in Planet of Fire – 1984 with an intended swansong, that finally seemed to be written for Ainley’s strengths.
+Which wasn’t particularly shocking, as we could tell it was him – all along.
+He did partially redeem, in Planet of Fire – 1984.
+With an intended swansong, that finally seemed to be written for Ainley’s strengths.

-Davison was in retrospect, an excellent choice for the Doctor and he was part of the show, when was still highly regarded.
+Davison was – in retrospect, an excellent choice for the Doctor and he was part of the show, when it was still highly regarded.